rkt/rkt/Documentation/hacking.md

 rkt is designed and intended to be modular, using a [staged architecture](devel/architecture.md).

 `rkt run` determines the stage1 image it should use via its `-stage1-image` flag.
-By default, if this flag is unset at runtime, rkt will default to the configure-time settings.
+If this flag is not given to rkt, the stage1 image will default to the settings configured when rkt was built from source.
 It usually means that rkt will look for a file called `stage1-<default flavor>.aci` that is in the same directory as the rkt binary itself.

 However, a default value can be set for this parameter at build time by setting the option `--with-stage1-default-location` when invoking `./configure`